iExecBlockchainComputing/documentation/for-developers/confidential-computing/create-your-first-sgx-app.md

 The debug workerpool is connected to a debug Secret Management System (this is fine for debuging but do not use to store production secrets), we will need to init the storage token on this SMS.

-These commands will do the trick:
+These `sed` commands will do the trick:

 ```sh
 # set a custom viviani SMS in chain.json